-The Kauffman Center for the Performing Arts is a Safdie Architects project located in Kansas City.
-Zahner provided the stainless steel which wraps the entirety of the facade and roof.
-This included the engineering, fabrication, and installation of all of its exterior metalwork.
+The Kauffman Center for the Performing Arts is project designed by Safdie Architects which is located in Kansas City.
+Zahner provided the stainless steel and substructure which wraps the entirety of the facade and roof.
+This included the engineering, fabrication, and installation.
 Zahner also provided interior metalwork in key areas such as staircases and other architectural detailing on the building’s interior.

 Zahner worked closely with the design team to develop the surface systems.
-The entire roof and metal wall-surface is clad in GB-60 stainless steel, Zahner-developed product which provides a muted reflectivity and resilience to the elements.
+The entire roof and metal wall-surface is clad in GB-60 stainless steel.
+Zahner developed this product to provide a muted reflectivity and resilience to the elements.

 The design provides a 285,000-square-foot hall with two performance venues: the 1,800-seat Muriel Kauffman Theatre and the 1,600-seat Helzberg Hall.
 The first stainless steel panels were installed at the Kauffman Center the week of August 2nd, 2010, and the project was inaugurated September 16th 2011.